 You are made to do this.
 You are made to do awesome things.
 They are not the exception, they are the rule, if a space is created for them to happen.This is what we are creating at Zenyo: A space for you to be awesome.

 You know what can make you less than awesome?
-I could tell you what to do and how to do it.
-Change what you do into my way, the perfect way—any way but your way.
-Criticism, correction and judgement can make it even worse.
+Coaches telling you what to do and how to do it, changing what you do into their way, the perfect way—any way but your way.
+Criticism, correction and judgement, all normal practice in learning environments, lessen self-confidence and creative behavior.

 “Mistakes” can lead to awesome, like with Jess.Trying to take mistakes out is a simple approach.
 You are not, however, a simpleton, nor a machine.
 You can’t copy and paste code and then execute commands like a computer.
 You are a complex, dynamic, highly evolved and capable creation.